 “What does the market want?”
-I hear this question frequently from first-time novelists, as if there’s some secret, as if their job is to figure it out, so that they can fulfill the marketplace’s order, like they’re building widgets.
+I hear this question frequently from first-time novelists, as if there’s some secret, as if their job is to figure it out, so that they can fulfill the book market’s order, like they’re building widgets.
 We are the market — me and you, and everyone you pass on the street.

 If you ask people what they want to read, the majority of them will not say, “Vampire novels,” or “Anything about wizards.”
 Most folks are not that specific with their tastes.
 Rather, you’ll likely hear, “I enjoy mysteries,” or “thrillers,” or “romance,” and mostly, “I just want to read something good.”
 While many readers are drawn to a particular genre, the latitude we have as novelists is enormous within our chosen genre.